 Our actions in California for the duration of 2000 and in 2001 we will be driven by the following:

 We understand the contribution of the West Desk and wholesale markets to Enron’s overall financial performance.
-Accordingly, we will take actions necessary to support maintenance/improvement of the wholesale markets such as: (a) assisting ENA in the CPUC, PX and ISO investigations; and (b) maintaining or increasing the price caps at the PX and ISO.
+Accordingly, we will take actions necessary to support maintenance/improvement of the wholesale markets such as: (a) assisting ENA in the CPUC, PX and ISO investigations; and (b) actively opposing any reduction to existing caps and support increasing the price caps at the PX and ISO.

 We understand the importance of up-to-date and accurate information.
-Accordingly, we will provide EES with information necessary to support their retail curves.
-We will also provide ENA with information of interest, including integrated resource planning documents, reports on reliability concerns, etc.
+Accordingly, we will provide EES with information necessary to support their retail curves and new business developments.
+We will also provide ENA with information of interest, including integrated resource planning documents, reports on reliability concerns, QF restructuring, etc.

 We will take action to protect EES’ existing book—only to the extent that our actions have a high likelihood of success or there is a high value/cost or risk/cost ratio.